rehive/django-starter/README.md

 `pip install invoke python-dotenv fabric3 pyyaml semver`

-3. Add the project name and details to as well as the virtual environment path to `local.yaml` and use `.local.env.example` as a template to create a `.local.env` with the project environmental variables.
+3. Add the project name and details to as well as the virtual environment path to `local.yaml.` For Anaconda, if you don't know the path to your virtual environment, you can run `which conda` to find your anaconda path.

+4. Use `.local.env.example` as a template to create a `.local.env` with the project environmental variables.

 3. Start the postgres database:
 `inv local.compose -c 'up -d postgres'`